IOTA (MIOTA) Price Reaches $0.15 on Major Exchanges

-IOTA (MIOTA) traded up 1.4% against the US dollar during the 1 day period ending at 11:00 AM E.T. on September 24th.
-One IOTA coin can now be purchased for about $0.15 or 0.00000567 BTC on popular exchanges.
-IOTA has a total market capitalization of $418.99 million and $5.03 million worth of IOTA was traded on exchanges in the last day.
-During the last week, IOTA has traded down 0.2% against the US dollar.
+IOTA (MIOTA) traded up 0.1% against the dollar during the 24 hour period ending at 9:00 AM E.T. on September 30th.
+During the last seven days, IOTA has traded 1.5% higher against the dollar.
+One IOTA coin can currently be bought for about $0.15 or 0.00000561 BTC on cryptocurrency exchanges.
+IOTA has a market capitalization of $420.35 million and $2.42 million worth of IOTA was traded on exchanges in the last 24 hours.

-IOTA uses the hashing algorithm.
-It launched on November 25th, 2015.
+MIOTA uses the hashing algorithm.
+Its launch date was November 25th, 2015.
 IOTA’s total supply is 2,779,530,283 coins.
+IOTA’s official Twitter account is @iota and its Facebook page is accessible here.
+The official message board for IOTA is forum.iota.org.
 IOTA’s official website is www.iota.org.
 The Reddit community for IOTA is https://reddit.com/r/iota and the currency’s Github account can be viewed here.
-The official message board for IOTA is forum.iota.org.
-IOTA’s official Twitter account is @iota and its Facebook page is accessible here.

 IOTA Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as IOTA directly using U.S. dollars.
-Investors seeking to trade IOTA should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase IOTA using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as IOTA directly using US dollars.
+Investors seeking to acquire IOTA should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase IOTA using one of the aforementioned exchanges.

 new TradingView.widget( { “autosize”: true, “symbol”: “MIOTAUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );